Chapter 24: Carbonara

 Rook padded in from the living room, circled once, and lay down on Hank’s side of the bed with her head on her paws.
 The streetlight painted its amber stripe.
 His hand found her hand in the dark and their fingers laced together — his scarred thumb against her wrist, her pulse under the callus ridge.

 She did not sleep.
 She did not need to.
-The clinical observer had powered down and what replaced it was something she had no professional vocabulary for — the specific, undiagnosable sensation of being exactly where the body wanted to be.
+What replaced sleep was something she had no professional vocabulary for — the specific, undiagnosable sensation of being exactly where the body wanted to be.